Reformation: Humanism

 A new intellectual movement known as Humanism emerged in the Late Middle Ages.
 The Humanists' slogan ad fontes! ('back to the sources!') demonstrated their enthusiasm for Classical texts and textual criticism.
 The rise of the Ottoman Empire led to the mass immigration of Byzantine scholars to Western Europe, and many of them brought manuscripts previously unknown to western scholarship.
 This led to the rediscovery of the Ancient Greek philosopher Plato (347/348 BC).
 Plato's ideas about an ultimate reality lying beyond visible reality posed a serious challenge to scholastic theologians' rigorous definitions.
-Textual criticism called into question the reliability of some of the fundamental texts of papal privilege: humanist scholars, like Nicholas of Cusa (d.
-1464) proved that one of the basic documents of papal authority, the allegedly 4th-century Donation of Constantine was a medieval forgery.
+Textual criticism called into question the reliability of some of the fundamental texts of papal privilege: the humanist scholar, Lorenzo Valla (1407--1457) convincingly demonstrated that one of the basic documents of papal authority, the allegedly 4th-century Donation of Constantine, was a medieval forgery.

 As the manufacturing of paper from rags and the printing machine with movable type were spreading in Europe, books could be bought at a reasonable price from the 15th century.
 (Note: The price of the books decreased by about 85 per cent after printing machines started to work.)
 Demand for religious literature was especially high.
 The German inventor Johannes Gutenberg (d.
 1468) first published a two-volume printed version of the Vulgata in the early 1450s.
 High and Low German, Italian, Dutch, Spanish, Czech and Catalan translations of the Bible were published between 1466 and 1492; in France, the Bible's abridged French versions gained popularity.
 Laypeople who read the Bible could challenge their priests' sermons, as it happened already in 1515.

 Completed by Jerome (d.
 420), the Vulgate contained the Septuagint version of the Old Testament.
 The systematic study of Biblical manuscripts revealed that Jerome had sometimes misinterpreted his sources of translation.
 (Note: The Vulgate text of Exodus 34 is a well known case of Jerome's mistranslations: the Hebrew text writes of Moses's shining face when narrating the revelation of the Ten Commandments whereas Jerome describes Moses as wearing a pair of horns as he mistook a Hebrew function word.)
 A series of Latin-Greek editions of the New Testament was completed by the Dutch humanist Erasmus (d.
 1536).
 These new Latin translations challenged some scriptural proof texts for some Catholic dogmas.
 (Note: For instance, Erasmus's translations did not support the traditional proof text for the concepts of infused grace and the treasury of merit, by choosing the adjective gratiosa ('gracious') instead of the traditional gratia plena ('full of grace') to address the Virgin Mary in the Latin text of the Hail Mary.)